anilsathyan7/JetsonTX2-GPIO/README.md

 ### Running the tests

+First, connect the LED's to GPIO pins as shown in video (3.3 V) through resistors.
+Ensure proper 'ground' (GND) connections.

 In terminal:-

-Login as root and execute the shell scripts after ensuring the connections on the board.
+Login as root and execute the shell scripts after ensuring the appropriate connections.

 Examples:-
-$ ./ledblink.sh
+$ ./ledblink.sh or bash ledblink.sh

 ## Versioning